DIY Aspen Wood Candlesticks

 4- Sand both edges (top and bottom of the candlesticks).

 6- Dump the shavings out and put your candles in.
-To add interest, we broke some tops off so they would be different heights and then we lit them and set them out on my pomegranate winter tablescape for a holiday dinner.
+To add interest, we broke some tops off the candles so they would be different heights and then we lit them and set them out on my pomegranate winter tablescape for a holiday dinner.

 Supply List DIY Aspen Wood Candlesticks

-optional- vice clamp with towel to prevent the clamp from chipping the bark
+optional- vice clamp with a towel to prevent the clamp from chipping the bark

-Optional— you could stain the the candlesticks with wood stain if you’d like.
+Optional— you could stain the candlesticks with wood stain if you’d like.